13.6.19

 Musquodoboit Harbour Library Reading Section March to May

-Ohh for BLEAT sake
+Ohh for BLEAT's sake

-get on with the goat portrait!
+Get on with the goat portrait!

 Draw & trace goat portrait.